Moduli of formal torsors II: Luin and sur topologies

 \begin{proof} We use the theory of spectral spaces (see \cite[Tag 08YF]{stacks-project}).
 A quasi-compact and quasi-separated scheme is a spectral space.
 Any spectral space endowed with the coarsest topology in which its constructible subsets are both open and closed is quasi-compact.
 With respect to this topology, $E$ is a closed subset of $Y$, hence quasi-compact and $E=\cup_{j\in J}E_{j}$ is an open covering.
 This implies the assertion. \end{proof} \begin{cor} Let $\{f_{j}\colon Z_{j}\arr Y\}_{j\in J}$ be a collection of locally finitely presented and quasi-compact maps such that the image of $\coprod_{j\in J}Z_{j}\arr Y$ is locally constructible.
 If $V\subseteq Y$ is a quasi-compact and quasi-separated open subset of $Y$ (e.g. affine) then there exists a finite subset $J'\subseteq J$ such that

 \end{cor}

 \begin{proof} If $E=\Imm(\coprod_{j\in J}Z_{j}\arr Y)$ then the right hand side of the above equation is $E\cap V$, which is constructible in $V$.
-By Chevalley's theorem the image $E_{i}$ of $f_{j}^{-1}(V)\arr V$ is constructible.
-The conclusion follows from \ref{lem:quasi-compact constructible topology}. \end{proof} \begin{cor} Let $f\colon X\arr Y$ be a universally injective map which is locally of finite presentation.
-Then $f$ is quasi-compact if and only if $f(X)$ is locally constructible (e.g. if $f$ is universally bijective). \end{cor}
+By Chevalley's theorem \ref{thm:Chevalley} the image $E_{i}$ of $f_{j}^{-1}(V)\arr V$ is constructible.
+The conclusion follows from \ref{lem:quasi-compact constructible topology}. \end{proof} \begin{cor} Let $f\colon X\arr Y$ be a geometrically injective map which is locally of finite presentation.
+Then $f$ is quasi-compact if and only if $f(X)$ is locally constructible (e.g. if $f$ is geometrically bijective). \end{cor}

-\begin{proof} The ``only if'' part is Chevalley's theorem, while the ``if'' part follows from \ref{cor:reducing to finitely many} taking as $\{Z_{j}\}_{j}$ an open affine covering of $X$. \end{proof} \begin{cor} Let $f\colon X\arr Y$ be a sur covering.
+\begin{proof} The ``only if'' part is Chevalley's theorem \ref{thm:Chevalley}, while the ``if'' part follows reducing first to the case where $Y$ is affine and then applying \ref{cor:reducing to finitely many} with $\{Z_{j}\}_{j}$ an open affine covering of $X$. \end{proof} \begin{cor} Let $f\colon X\arr Y$ be a sur covering.
 Then for any quasi-compact open $V$ of $Y$ there exists a quasi-compact open $W$ of $X$ such that $f(W)=V$.
 In other words sur coverings satisfy the equivalent conditions stated in \cite[Proposition 2.33]{MR2223406}. \end{cor}

-\begin{proof} We can assume $V=Y$ quasi-compact.
+\begin{proof} We can assume $V=Y$ affine.
 In this case it is enough to apply \ref{cor:reducing to finitely many} to the collection $\{U\arr Y\}_{U}$ with $U$ open affine of $X$. \end{proof} \begin{defn} An open covering $\{U_{i}\}_{i\in I}$ of a topological space $Y$ is called \emph{locally finite} if for all $y\in Y$ there exists an open neighborhood $U_{y}$ of $y$ such that there are at most finitely many indices $i\in I$ with $U_{y}\cap U_{i}\neq\emptyset$.
-If all the $U_{i}$ are quasi-compact (e.g. affine) this is the same of asking that for each $i\in I$ there are at most finitely many $j\in I$ with $Y_{i}\cap Y_{j}\neq\emptyset$. \end{defn}
+If all the $U_{i}$ are quasi-compact (e.g. affine) this is the same of asking that for each $i\in I$ there are at most finitely many $j\in I$ with $U_{i}\cap U_{j}\neq\emptyset$. \end{defn}

 \begin{notation} Let $Y$ be a set and let $\{Z_{i}\}_{i\in I}$ be a collection of subsets $Z_{i}\subset Y$.
 For a subset $J\subset I$, we define $Z_{J}^{\circ}:=\bigcap_{i\in J}Z_{i}\setminus\bigcup_{i\in J^{c}}Z_{i}$. \end{notation}